-Sometimes I think I’ve got an addiction to baking.
-I’ll have no intention whatsoever of baking something on a particular day, but then all of a sudden I’ll think of a muffin or a chocolate chip cookie.
-The next thing I know, I’m in the kitchen getting out the mixing bowls.
+I’ve got an addiction to baking.
+I’ll have no intention whatsoever of baking on a particular day, but then all of a sudden I’ll think of a muffin or a snack I want to bake.
+The next thing I know, I’m in the kitchen getting out the mixing bowls and baking healthy zucchini muffins, banana muffins, pumpkins muffins or these muffins.
 Some days, I make way too many recipes and then I’m kicking myself later when I’m exhausted (and my sink is full of dishes)!

-I never regret making a batch of these Healthy Spice Muffins with Chai, though.
+I never regret making a batch of these Healthy Spice Muffins, though.
 Many a Monday morning I’ve found myself whipping up some of these easy muffins.
 Muffins are the perfect thing to bake with kids, and my William loves to help me measure and whisk the ingredients for these.

-I always add some chocolate chips to these Healthy Spice Muffins because I sort of have an addiction to chocolate, too.
+I did add some chocolate chips to these Healthy Spice Muffins because I sort of have an addiction to chocolate, too.
 Who doesn’t?
-I like dark chocolate chips best in these, and the bittersweet chocolate flavor pairs really nicely with the spices.
+I like dark chocolate chips which are lower in sugar and their bittersweet chocolate flavor pairs really nicely with the spices.
 In the photos I used mini chocolate chips, but any kind that you have on hand will work.
 Enjoy!

 Why You’ll Love These Healthy Spice Muffins: